 Regardless of your current level of fitness or underlying health conditions, simply being active opens up all sorts of new ways to live healthier.

-Why physical activity matters for diabetes
+Why physical activity matters for your diabetes risk

 Moving throughout the day can significantly reduce your risk of developing Type 2 diabetes.
 If you are already living with Type 1 or Type 2 diabetes, physical activity helps improve blood sugar control and decrease your risk of complications like heart disease.
 With that in mind, let’s put our knowledge into action.